lisp-mirror/lqml/examples/meshtastic/readme.md

 The reason I chose Qt qsqlite over cl-sqlite is mobile: Qt comes with its own version, which is pulled in automatically, so one doesn't need to care about OS limitations or indirect requirements.
-Additionally, cffi (as a dependency of cl-sqlite) currently needs a small hack to even work on mobile.